derek/yui-benchmark/README.md

 	cd yui-benchmark
 	sudo npm install -g

+*NPM packages coming soon*

 ## Using YUI Benchmark

-From within the `yui3` repository
+Here's an example from  within the `yui3` repository:

+	$ cd ./yui3/src/app/tests/performance
 	$ yb app-view.js
 	info: Compiling "Y.View performance tests" (contains 2 tests) for 1 refs (Working)
 	info: Listening at http://127.0.0.1:3000

-Now point your browser to `http://127.0.0.1:3000` and we'll take care of the rest.
+Now point your browser to `http://127.0.0.1:3000` and we'll take care of the rest!

 Or, execute with the `--phantom` option for completely automated testing.